project8/cicada/Documentation/ValidationLog.rst

 New Features:
 '''''''''''''

-* Added CClassifiedEventData, CClassifierResultsData, and CProcessedMPTData
+* Classification related objects; added CClassifiedEventData, CClassifierResultsData, and CProcessedMPTData.
-* Added CMemberVariables.hh
+* Definition of a Cicada-specific prefixes for Set, Get and variables; added CMemberVariables.hh.

 Fixes:
 ''''''

-* Docker: corrected the installation location from /cicada/build to /build.
+* Docker: correction of the installation location (from /cicada/build to /build).
+* Documentation/Doxygen updates.

 Version: 0.4.2